Looking for a “low cost” or even FREE cremation service?

 If you lost a loved one due to COVID-19 after January 20th, 2020, you might qualify for a refund of funeral expenses paid out.
 Visit this guide to claiming FEMA Funeral Assistance to learn more.

-It IS possible to arrange a low-cost cremation or even be able to get a free cremation with a body donation, but it is important to weigh up the pros and cons and determine what is the best option for the family and given the circumstances at the time of passing.
+It IS possible to arrange a low-cost cremation or even get a free cremation with a body donation, but it is important to weigh up the pros and cons and determine what is the best option for the family given the circumstances at the time of passing.

 Check out our guides to Creating Your Own Memorial Tributes and Conducting an Ash-Scattering Ceremony for more money-saving ideas.